JohannesBuchner/PosteriorStacker/README.rst

 Method
 -------------------

-The method is described in
+The method is described in Appendix A of
 `Baronchelli, Nandra & Buchner (2020) <https://ui.adsabs.harvard.edu/abs/2020MNRAS.498.5284B/abstract>`_.

 .. image:: hbm.png